-Unzip and lay one side of the zipper tape face down on the right (as in right/wrong) side of your garment.
-If the pattern calls for a specific seam allowance, use a ruler or seam gauge to ensure it’s in the correct position.
-Use pins, washable glue, or washable tape to hold the zipper in place as you sew.
+Unzip and lay one side of the invisible zipper tape face down on the right (as in right/wrong) side of your garment.
+If the pattern calls for a specific seam allowance, use a ruler or seam gauge to make sure it’s in the correct position.
+Use pins, washable glue, or washable tape to hold the invisible zipper in place as you are sewing.
 I used washable glue.

-Once you reach the zipper pull, zip it up slightly to ensure the bottom of the zipper is also in line with the raw/finished edge or flush within the seam allowance as you pin/tape/glue it in place.
+Once you reach the zipper pull, zip it up slightly to ensure the bottom of the zipper is also in line with the raw/finished edge or flush within the seam allowance as you make sure it is pinned/taped/glued in place.

 How to Sew an Invisible Zipper Step 3: Sew the Zipper